ShannonPosey/90-day-aws-journey/Day-04-Introduction-to-S3/Day-04-Introduction-to-S3.md

 **Result:**
-I successgully hosted a static website using Amazon S3 and accessed it publicly through a browser.
+I successfully hosted a static website using Amazon S3 and accessed it publicly through a browser.
 This confirmed my understanding of buckets, objects, permissions, and how S3 can be used for real-world workloads beyond simple file storage.

 **Screenshots:**